codemod-com/docs/blog/2023-9-25dream-migration/index.md

 lightImageSrc="/img/docs/cli/quickstart/intuita-learn-workflow.mp4"
 darkImageSrc="/img/docs/cli/quickstart/intuita-learn-workflow.mp4"/>

-Next.js codemods are backed by Intuita and Vercel.
+Next.js codemods are backed by Codemod.com and Vercel.
 So, if you ever come across any issues, report them as a GitHub issue in the Codemod Registry with just one click.

 ![Report Issue](/img/blog/dream-migration/report-issue.png)